Home Exchange Network Reviews

 Site design: Modern look and feel with good responsiveness.

-Additional features: The email facility is functional and reasonably well organized.
+The email facility is functional and reasonably well organized.
 They have some built in translation tools to try to display messages in the primary language of each user.
 Each message is displayed with details of the person’s home, a picture if available, and requested swap dates, which is very helpful.

-Overall I’ve had some good success using HomeExchange to find swaps.
+Overall I’ve had good success using HomeExchange to find swaps.
 I find the points system particularly useful when I’m traveling alone and my home won’t be empty, and when I need lodging for only a short period of time and so am unlikely to find a simultaneous exchange.
 People who quit the network and joined other smaller swap communities over the past year complain about too much focus on monetizing points, a loss of the sense of generosity and goodwill among members, and lack of responsiveness from people in the network.

 Read my interview with the founder of Guest to Guest for more information about the history of this network.